Katherine A. Flores, MD

 Education and Training

-- Fresno Pacific University, BA in Political Science and minor in Spanish
+- Fresno Pacific University, BA, Political Science and minor in Spanish

-- California State University, Fresno, M.A.
-Ed in Educational Leadership and Administration
+- California State University, Fresno, MA Ed, Educational Leadership and Administration

 Education and Training